How do I know which type of air dryer I need for my specific air compressor?

 Air dryers are used downstream of an air compressor to rid the compressed air of any moisture or humidity before it reaches your application or final product.
 Using air dryers is imperative in many applications such as the food/beverage industry, electronics, manufacturing and spray painting in the automotive industry.

 But how do I know which type of air dryer I need for my specific air compressor?

-Air dryers are recommended for almost all compressed air applications, but determinding the right dryer for your business is important to keeping your production running as safely and efficiently as possible.
+Air dryers are recommended for almost all compressed air applications, but determining the right dryer for your business it is important to keep your production running as safely and efficiently as possible.
 To browse Pneumatech's dryer product lines, click HERE.